 Variance Analysis Identify Reasons for Differences Between Expected and Actual Amounts

-The monthly activity of comparing either/both of forecast/budget numbers with actual outturn proved for me to be a really critical management task: it’s all about data for performance improvement.
+Variance Analysis: The monthly activity of comparing either/both of forecast/budget numbers with actual out-turn proved for me to be a really critical management task.
+It’s all about data for performance improvement.
 In my business, I used it mainly for two things: comparing sales forecast and actual sales, and budgeted profit/loss and actual numbers.

-We went further than comparing month by month, but also cumulative during the accounting year.
-We did this to guide us on actions that we could take to address the variance, if it was negative.
+We used variance analysis for more than simply comparing each month.
+We also used variance analysis for cumulative numbers during the accounting year.
+This was to guide us on actions that we could take to address the issue indicated by the variance, if it was negative.

-We did other analyses as needed.
-For example, we could look at the sales pipeline forecasts that sales people did to compare them with actuals to date, so that we could see how well we might catch up, if the actuals were running below forecasts upon which our numbers were based.
-Likewise we could apply the same principle to costs, or even individual budget headings.
+Other analyses were done as needed.
+For example, we could look at the sales pipeline forecasts that sales people did.
+Then we compared them with actuals to date, so that we could see how well we might catch up, if the actuals were running below forecasts upon which our numbers were based.
+Likewise we could apply the same principle to costs, or even individual budget headings

 This kind of juggling was very helpful in reaching good conclusions in management meetings.
 The table below is very simplistic, but it will give you an idea of how to approach variance analysis.
 Of course your own situation will dictate which the factors are critical.